Last updated on .

 The house first opened to the public as a museum in 1958.
 It was restored in 1973 and closed to visitors in 1992.
 Another restoration took place in 2005 after which it was once again reopened to the public.

-The museum is open to visitors daily from 8am to 5pm and admission is free (as of May 2024).
+The museum is open to visitors daily and admission is free (as of October 2024).
 There really isn’t much to see and very little explanation, but it only takes a few minutes to visit.

 Features of the Ottoman House Museum